Make DIY Concrete Pumpkins (With a Fancy Twist)

 You only need a little glue, just enough to get the strands to gel together.
 Give these a twist and bend them into the shape of a stalk.

 Both: Add hot glue to the top center of this shimmery concrete pumpkin and place the bottom of the stalk there.
-As you place it, wrap it a little so it has a bit of a swoosh.
+As you place it, wrap it a little so it has a swoosh.

-As soon as you glue the stalk, take pinches of the moss and sprinkle it on top around the base of the stalk.
+As soon as you glue the stalk, take pinches of the moss and sprinkle it on top around the base of the stem.

 The moss will stick pretty well to the glue that’s there and to the concrete.